salesforce-python-client/pyforce/README.md

     ]
     res = svc.create(contacts)

-Send a new email, optionally using Templates, including attachments and creating activities for associated objects:
+Send a new email, optionally using templates, including attachments and creating activities for associated objects:

     simple_email = {
         'subject': 'Test of Salesforce sendEmail()',